wesleybertipaglia/bio/README.md

 ## Introduction

-The Link Hub is built with React for dynamic UI components, Tailwind CSS for styling, and Jest for testing.
+The Bio is built with React for dynamic UI components, Tailwind CSS for styling, and Jest for testing.
 This repository is organized to make it easy to add, edit, and remove links, customize the design, and run tests.

 ## Features